• Home

 An Elevation Certificate is necessary as a way to

-3. Your lowest FFE is below the BFE.
+determine your premium rate. - Your lowest FFE is below the BFE.
 This case

 is similar to “2.” above but the flood risk is higher.
 Again, get an Elevation